Comparisons12 min read

 Who Should Choose Pipedrive?

 • You're running outbound sales.
-Cold outreach, follow-up sequences, and pipeline management — Pipedrive handles this workflow better than almost anything at the price point.
+Cold outreach, follow-up sequences, pipeline management — Pipedrive handles this workflow better than almost anything at the price point.

 Bottom Line: HubSpot vs Pipedrive for Startups in 2026